scimusmn/arduino-base/README.md

 </body>
 ```

-If you're using a Gatsby application (e.g. SMM's [app-template](https://github.com/scimusmn/app-template), this can be accomplished by creating a custom [creating a custom `html.js` file](https://www.gatsbyjs.com/docs/custom-html/) `html.js` and injecting a script that makes the reference.
+If you're using a **Gatsby** application such ass SMM's [app-template](https://github.com/scimusmn/app-template)), you will need to [customize the default `html.js` file](https://www.gatsbyjs.com/docs/custom-html/), and inject a script to make the same reference.
 ```
 <body>
   ...